 With state mandates and restrictions changing all of the time, and an immense emphasis being placed on social distance guidelines and safety protocol, it only made sense for many to carry out their wedding with a smaller number of loved ones in attendance.
 (In fact, 47 percent of our followers are now planning on downsizing their guest lists.)

-Thanks to COVID-19, 47 percent of our followers are now planning on downsizing their guest lists.
+Due to the pandemic, 47 percent of our followers are now planning on downsizing their guest lists.

 For most couples, this decision, as difficult as it was to make, was a no-brainer—an attempt to protect their loved ones from potentially exposing them to this horrible disease.
 Still, whittling down a guest list full of the most important people in your life was challenging.

-Here, eight real couples share how they pulled off the task of downsizing their guest list as well as their advice for couples planning a wedding in the time of COVID-19.
+Here, eight real couples share how they pulled off the task of downsizing their guest list as well as their advice for couples planning a wedding.

 Lauren and Adam, Hoboken, New Jersey

 After their June 2019 engagement, Lauren and Adam got right down to planning a destination wedding in Tuscany.
-They set a date for September 5, 2020, sent out save the date cards in November 2019, and mailed wedding invitations to 100 guests in March 2020—the week that Italy became a COVID-19 hot spot.
+They set a date for September 5, 2020, sent out save the date cards in November 2019, and mailed wedding invitations to 100 guests in March 2020.
 Quickly, they realized they’d need to send a postponement announcement to reschedule for September 2021.

 How They Downsized: Since the couple didn't want to get married at a traditional venue, they decided to rent a private lake house and have everyone stay on the property.
 The house slept 50 people, but they wanted everyone to be comfortable and also be able to social distance, so they settled on inviting 30 guests.
 “It just worked out that we could meet that number exactly with just our immediate families and bridal party," says the bride.